 - a) Make sure mower is on a level surface.
 Stop engine and wait for all moving parts to stop. - b) Check with engine cool. - c) Clean area around dipstick.
 Remove dipstick and wipe oil off.
-Reinsert the dipstick (DO NOT screw into place for Kohler and Kawasaki engines; DO screw into place for B&S engines).
-Remove dipstick and check oil level. - d) If the oil level is low, add oil as specified in the Engine Owner's Manual to bring the oil level up to the "F" mark on the dipstick.
+Reinsert the dipstick (DO NOT screw into place).
+Remove dipstick and check oil level. - d) If the oil level is low, add oil as specified in the Engine Owner's Manual to bring the oil level up to the "FULL" mark on the dipstick.